Quick reference for terms you’ll see in the docs and dashboard.Documentation Index

 WebXR

 The browser standard for virtual and augmented reality.
-Streampixel supports WebXR for VR streaming via the
+Streampixel supports WebXR via the

 xrInput: true SDK option.
 See VR web integration.Acronyms at a glance